 A big thanks to 1066 Country for inviting me to experience this British staycation.
 Be sure to check out the 1066 Country website for plenty of travel inspiration and tips for other places to visit.

-If you’re looking for other places to visit in this part of England, take a look at my guide to Hastings, some quirky things to do in Hastings, plus my Brighton weekend guide.
+If you’re looking for other places to visit in this part of England, take a look at my guide to a beautiful Sussex staycation, guide to Hastings, some quirky things to do in Hastings, plus my Brighton weekend guide.
 Or head over to the Great British Bucket List to read about one of our favourite walks in East Sussex – the Eastbourne to Beachy Head walk.

 Enjoyed this post?
 Pin it for later…